 A breech baby (called “suhi” in Filipino which means baby came out from the womb feet first instead of the head first) will bring luck to the family.
 She will also have the ability or gift to remove fish spines (“tinik” in Filipino) stuck in another person’s throat by simply touching that person’s neck.

-The end portion of the umbilical cord attached to the baby (which will fall of several days after giving birth) should be kept.
+The end portion of the umbilical cord attached to the baby (which will fall off several days after giving birth) should be dried, preserved, and kept safely.
 This one’s said to be for good luck.

 Stepping over a child while he is asleep will slow down his growth.